EdwigeSeminara/HandsOnLabDataAI/4-Chatbot/README.md

 Our goal is to code a bot to roll out a checklist, with differente steps.

-Add the necessary to extend the functionality of this bot to the scenario below:
+Add all required items to extend the functionality of this bot to the scenario below:
+1. Specify the machine id
+2. Specify the machine type
+3. Enter the state of the 3 main checkpoints of the machine (ok / ko)
+4. Ask the user for another remark
+5. Ask if the problem is solved
+6. Thank the user for his intervention

 ### Explore the source code